tulios/mappersmith-cached-gateway/README.md

 ### With a different CacheStore

-Use the second parameter to configure your cache store, at the moment, we only have `LocalStorageCacheStore` and `SessionStorageCacheStore` but it is really simple to create new ones.
+Use the second parameter to configure your cache store.
+Check the list of [available cache stores](#bundled-implementations) at the bottom of the readme.

 ```javascript
 var manifest = {}